MAOmao000/leelaz_ladder/README.md

    However, the phase where kou is occurring is excluded.
 2) If it is atari's movement in playout, the movement that can not take the opponent's stone within the fixed movement number range does not create a UCT node.
    However, the phase where kou is occurring is excluded.
-3) Playout in two parts and select the best move based on the number of second visits.